At the qep'a' javDIch Alan

 (One might say that these are

-associated with the word poH
+associated with the word poHperiod

-of time>.).
+of time.).
 These words follow the

 more specific time units.
 For

-example, is cha' tup
+example, two minutes ago is cha' tup

 ret, literally "two minute time-